Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 violation of this Act or the rules for the administration of this Act, or having a conviction or administrative finding of guilty as a result of violating any federal or State laws, rules, or regulations that apply exclusively to the practices of private detectives, private alarm contractors, private security contractors, fingerprint vendors, or locksmiths.

-(18) Conducting an agency without a valid license.
+(18) Owning, operating, or managing an agency without

 (19) Revealing confidential information, except as